ndavidson19/ndavidson19/README.md

 <!-- Professional Bio -->
 I am a **Forward Deployed Engineer at Palantir Technologies** developing mission-critical technologies.
 My background lies at the intersection of theoretical mathematics and production engineering.
 I graduated from **UCLA** with a degree in **Data Theory**, a specialized program combining higher-level Mathematics and Statistics.

-Currently, I architect solutions using **TypeScript, Java, Python, and Rust**.
+Currently, I write software professionally in **TypeScript, Java, Python, and Rust**.
 Previously, I spent two years as a Software Engineer at **Cisco**, building distributed web services with **Golang** and **React**, while leading research into the deployment of Small Language Models (SLMs) on edge hardware.

 ---